-Acoustic criteria Noise description Acoustic level does not exceed The outdoor (free-field) night-time (10pm to 6am) A-weighted equivalent acoustic level (LA {eq}), assessed at all noise affected existing or approved sensitive 45dB(A); or the background noise (LA90) by more than 5dB(A) land uses. whichever is the greater, for wind speed from cut-in to rated power of the wind turbine and each integer wind speed in between referenced to hub height .
+Acoustic criteria Noise description Acoustic level does not exceed The outdoor (free-field) night-time (10pm to 6am) A- 1.
+45dB(A); or weighted equivalent acoustic level (LA eq ), assessed 2. the background noise (LA 90 ) by more than at all noise affected existing or approved sensitive 5dB(A) land uses. whichever is the greater, for wind speed from cut-in to rated power of the wind turbine and each integer wind speed in between referenced to hub height.

-1 4510 201012 Acoustic criteria Noise description Acoustic level does not exceed The outdoor (free-field) night-time (10pm to 6am) A-weighted equivalent acoustic level (LA {eq}), assessed at all noise affected existing or approved sensitive land uses.
-35dB(A); or the background noise (LA 90) by more than 5dB(A) whichever is the greater, for wind speed from cut-in to rated power of the wind turbine and each integer wind speed in between referenced to hub height .
-The outdoor (free-field) day-time (6am to 10pm) A-weighted equivalent acoustic level (LA {eq}), assessed at all noise affected existing or approved sensitive land uses.
+1 4510 201012 Acoustic criteria Noise description Acoustic level does not exceed The outdoor (free-field) night-time (10pm to 6am) A-weighted equivalent acoustic level (LA eq ), assessed at all noise affected existing or approved sensitive land uses.
+35dB(A); or the background noise (LA90) by more than 5dB(A) whichever is the greater, for wind speed from cut-in to rated power of the wind turbine and each integer wind speed in between referenced to hub height.
+The outdoor (free-field) day-time (6am to 10pm) A-weighted equivalent acoustic level (LA eq ), assessed at all noise affected existing or approved sensitive land uses.
 37dB(A); or the background noise (LA90) by more than 5dB(A) whichever is the greater, for wind speed from cut-in to rated power of the wind turbine and each integer wind speed in between referenced to hub height.